linode/cluster-api-provider-linode/docs/src/topics/etcd.md

 ### Enabling SSE
 Users can also enable SSE(Server_side encryption) by passing a SSE AES-256 Key as an env var.
 All env vars [here](../../../templates/addons/etcd-backup-restore/etcd-backup-restore.yaml) on the pod can be controlled during the provisioning process.

+> [!WARNING]
+> This is currently under development and will be available for use once the upstream [PR](https://github.com/gardener/etcd-backup-restore/pull/719) is merged and an official image is made available

 For eg:
 ```sh
 export CLUSTER_NAME=test